fortesenselabs/trade_flow/README.md

 **1. Installation:**

-Follow the detailed instructions provided in the separate document: [./docs/install.md](./docs/install.md).
+Follow the detailed instructions provided in the separate [document](./docs/install.md):

 **2. Start the Server:**